AdityaChandra316/ChandraChess/README.md

 Github repo for my Chess Engine!

+It should play at above grandmaster level given it's rating level.
+Though we can always improve it more!

 It's also on the [CCRL Rating List](https://www.computerchess.org.uk/ccrl/4040/cgi/engine_details.cgi?print=Details&each_game=0&eng=ChandraChess%202.0%2064-bit#ChandraChess_2_0_64-bit):